4bimcad/awesome_cv_resume/README.md

-# CV Free HTML Responsive Template
+# Awesome CV Resume

 ## Overview
-CV Free HTML Responsive Template is a simple, clean, and modern resume template designed for personal use.
+Awesome CV Resume is a simple, clean, and modern resume template designed for personal use.
 It is fully responsive and optimized for different devices.
 This template is ideal for professionals who want to showcase their CV online in an elegant and structured format.

 ## Demo
 [Live Demo](https://perfil.cv/cv_template.html)